 At this stage, major small and big administrative units of the former Mughal sarkar Sorath, had disintegrated and become autonomous.
 Further, the mulkgiri expeditions of the Marathas were becoming more pervasive.
-The major challenge which the Nawab, Bahadur Khan faced was the consolidation of his authority in these precarious conditions.
+The major challenge which the Nawab Bahadur Khan faced was the consolidation of his authority in these precarious conditions.

 The sub-region of Kathiawad was constituted of numerous formidable clan chieftaincies, many of which predated the Mughals.
 Authority in these parts had to be reiterated and reinforced all the time with military chastisement.
 Military primacy was a crucial aspect for wielding political authority in this region.
 In the initial stages when Bahadur Khan was trying to consolidate his authority, financial resource was the most challenging problem.
 This inadequacy prevented him from maintaining a regular army.
 The Nawab was forced to depend on the mercenary militia.
 In the saga of military campaigns described in the Tarikh-i-Sorath, a recurring feature is the Kasbatis and the Arab jamadars or commanders.
-A frequent situation in relation to this militia was the non-payment of salaries, as stated above, which obviously became the cause of disaffection and rebellions.
-Often these dues were settled after much negotiation involving the sale of areas to adjoining expanding powers.
+A frequent feature in relation to this militia was the non-payment of salaries, as stated above, which obviously became the cause of disaffection and rebellions.
+Often these dues were settled after much negotiation by the sale of areas to adjoining expanding powers.
 For instance, Dhoraji and Upleta, two divisions located towards the North of Junagadh were sold to the Jadeja Thakore Kumbhoji of Gondal.
-Interestingly, some consolidation of the Nawabi was facilitated with the plundering raids and forays of the mercenary troops in neighbouring areas for sustenance.
+Interestingly, some consolidation of the Nawabi was facilitated with the plundering raids and forays of the mercenary troops in neighboring areas for sustenance.
 Thus variable tributes came to be appropriated.
 Gradually these raids became a regular affair which made the variable tribute an annual feature.

 An impressive factor which facilitated the consolidation of the new regime was Amarji, a Nagar Brahman who was appointed as the diwan by the Nawab Mahabat Khan in 1759.
 Hereafter, the fortunes of the Jungadh Nawabi were defined by the abilities of Amarji.
-He adopted an astute policy in his dealings with insurgents who were subdued with stern firmness but condoned subsequently.
-Amarji appropriately realised that political power was not a monolith but a network of linkages wherein even fringe categories needed space.
-It is essential to make a note that the diwan at Junagadh was not directly concerned with the routine revenue affairs.
+Significantly, the diwan at Junagadh was not directly concerned with the routine revenue affairs.
 His primary function was military campaigns for exacting tribute, chastising refractory elements and expanding the authority of the new regime though warfare and diplomacy.

-Despite succession dissensions and initial disaffection within the militia, under the able leadership of diwan Amarji, firm foundations of the nawabi regime were laid.
+Despite succession dissensions and initial disaffection within the militia, under the able leadership of diwan Amarji, firm foundations of the Nawabi regime were laid.
 Junagadh gradually assumed a pre-eminent position in the peninsula which became a cause of concern for other emerging chieftaincies.
 To weaken the Nawabi, they instigated the Nawab Mahabat Khan and after him Hamid Khan against he intentions of his diwan.
-In their scheme, a weak Junagadh was most desirable.
-Pre-eminence, would mean an imbalance in the larger power relations in the peninsula, though ironically each individual chief was aspiring for this very position.
-Important amongst the instigators were the rulers of Gondal, Porbandar, Chatrasa and the

-Nawab of Bantwa and their allies in these operations were the Marathas.
+In their scheme a weak Junagadh was most desirable.
+Pre-eminence, would mean an imbalance in the power relations in the peninsula, though ironically each individual chief was aspiring for this position.
+Important amongst the instigators were the rulers of Gondal, Porbandar, Chatrasa and the Nawab of Bantwa and their allies in these operations were the Marathas.
 Despite intrigues the Nawabi survived and persisted as a Native State.

 In contrast to Junagadh the establishment of the Babi Nawabi at Balsinor and Radhanpur were basically a transformation of the Mughal jagirs into Nawabis wherein the reigning chiefs assumed the title of Nawab.
 After the decline of Imperial authority, Jawan Mard Khan withdrew to his jagir at Radhanpur.
 Balasinor held by Sardar Muhammad Khan, the son of Sher Khan Babi, was occupied by the Maratha in 1758.
-Interestingly the Nawab was reinstated at Balasinor with the support of the locals, prominent among who were the Kolis.
+Interestingly the Nawab was reinstated at Balasinor with the support of the locals, prominent among who were the kolis.